 It took a few days and I finally sent the email to the director.
 He said he would look into the switch.
 I was nervous.
 I hated being that parent.
 You know… the one who’s never happy?
 The one who thinks the team needs to revolve around their kid?

 But really, that’s not what I was doing.
 I was just trying to make sure my kid had fun because I knew the rest would follow.
 Thankfully, we were able to move her to a new team.
 One in which the coaches get all sweaty because they are running around on the field with the kids.
 There’s lots of laughter and smiling on this team.
 Caroline now thinks soccer is AMAZING.
-She loves playing sports and she says that when she’s older, she wants to attend Adelphi University and learn about sports management.

 That’s our kid playing soccer.